-Worcester State University (WSU) has established that the two proposed programs one for the Master of Public Administration and Policy (MPAP) and the other for a Master of Public Management (MPM) are intended to directly support several strategic goals as articulated in the current (2015-2020) Worcester State University Strategic Plan.
-Specifically, the degrees represent a growth in the university's graduate school offerings in response to the university's strategic goal of expanding graduate programs that promote academic excellence and innovation.
-WSU expects that both degrees focus on public service, supporting the articulated strategic goal to prepare students to lead, serve, and make a difference in the world.
+Worcester State University (WSU) has established that the proposed program of Master's in Public Management (MPM) is intended to directly support several strategic goals as articulated in the current (2015-2020) Worcester State University Strategic Plan.
+Specifically, the degree represents a growth in the university's graduate school offerings in response to the university's strategic goal of expanding graduate programs that promote academic excellence and innovation.
+WSU expects a focus on public service, supporting the articulated strategic goal to prepare students to lead, serve, and make a difference in the world.
 Additionally, WSU's undergraduate programs serve first-generation and minority students.
-The proposed programs will utilize a 4+1 approach to open opportunities for undergraduate students to continue to pursue master's degrees and actualize the university's strategic goal of enrolling a diverse pool of students.
-The proposed programs are also designed to utilize existing infrastructure, deliver courses in a cost-effective manner while growing WSU's revenue stream, all of which aligns the strategic goal of promoting financial strength and organization sustainability.
+The proposed program will utilize a 4+1 approach to open opportunities for undergraduate students to continue to pursue a master's degree and actualize the university's strategic goal of enrolling a diverse pool of students.
+The proposed programs are also designed to utilize existing infrastructure, deliver courses in a cost-effective manner while growing WSU's revenue stream, all of which align the strategic goal of promoting financial strength and organization sustainability.

-Although designed as two different degrees, the MPAP and MPM are structured to be offered in a way that builds out and integrates an existing Master of Science in Nonprofit Management program.
+The MPM is structured to be offered in a way that extends from an existing Master of Science in Nonprofit Management program.
 The differentiation is intended to allow students to fulfill career needs as well as provide talent to fulfill emerging and established workforce needs.
-The proposed programs are intended to incorporate 4+1 tracks from various departments at WSU.
-For example, the MPM provides a pathway to students in disciplines such as urban studies, geography, history and fine art for careers in the management of discipline-specific institutions such as public parks, ecocenters and museums.
-The proposed degrees share some core and elective curriculum, utilizing internal economies and resource efficiencies in course delivery.
+The proposed program is intended to incorporate 4+1 tracks from various departments, providing a pathway to students in disciplines such as urban studies, geography, history and fine art for careers in the management of discipline-specific institutions such as public parks, eco-centers and museums1.